jkphl/micrometa/README.md

 Demo
 ----
 There's a [demo page](demo/micrometa.php) included in this package, which you can use for checking arbitrary URLs for embedded micro information.
+You can also use this demo page for displaying the embedded authorship data of a remote URL.

 Please be aware that the demo page has to be hosted on a PHP enabled server (preferably PHP 5.4+ for getting a pretty-printed JSON result).
 A live version can be found [here](http://micrometa.jkphl.is).

 Legal
 -----